anirtic/lending-club-dataset/README.md

-# Loan Approval Prediction
+# Loan Approval Classification: Grade / Subgrade / Interest Rate Prediction

-Loan Approval Prediction is a project that aims to predict the approval status of loan applications based on various features such as applicant information, loan amount, credit score, and more.
-The project employs machine learning models for this purpose.
+Loan Approval Prediction is a project aimed at predicting the approval status of loan applications based on various features such as applicant information, loan amount, credit score, and more.
+In addition to approval classification, the model also classifies loans by grade/subgrade and predicts the interest rate for accepted loans.
 ## Project Files and Folders

+- `models_comparison_output/`: Contains saved .txt files with various models' performance metrics.
+This is used in the notebook to prevent the need to re-run all the code every time.
+- `usshapefiles/`: Folder with shapefiles for mapping the United States and its states.
+- `app/`: Contains the FastAPI application and a Dockerfile for creating a Docker image.
+The app loads models and scalers from a GCP bucket.
+- `testdata`: Contains testing data for batch endpoints for decision and grade/subgrade/interest rate models.
+- `functions.py`: External functions used in the analysis.
 - `Project 3.3.ipynb`: Jupyter Notebook containing the project code.
-- `usshapefiles/`: Folder with shapefiles for mapping the US country and states.
-- `4models/`: Folder containing machine learning models in .pkl format, as well as data preprocessing components such as scaler.
-Also, includes a FastAPI application and Dockerfile for creating a docker image.
-- `testdata`: Folder containing testing data for decision and grade/subgrade/int.rate models.
-- `functions.py` External functions used in analysis
+- `stream_mode_test`: Notebook used for testing stream mode endpoints by passing a single line of JSON data.

 #### Usage
 Running the Jupyter Notebook